Is the Bible True?

 Then Elijah prepared his altar to the God of the Bible.
 And, so that nobody could doubt that a true miracle had happened, Elijah told the spectators to pour water on the wood and sacrifice.
 In fact, he had them do this four times!
 Then, Elijah called on the Lord and “fire of the Lord fell and consumed the burnt offering, the wood, the stones, and the dust, and even licked up the water that was in the trench.
 When all the people saw it, they fell on their faces and said, ‘The Lord indeed is God; the Lord indeed is God’” (38-39).

 This miraculous sign proved Elijah was a true prophet of God.
 Keep in mind, God was actually the one who made the miracle happen, not Elijah.
 However, Elijah knew it would happen because Elijah was truly in communication with God—unlike the prophets of Baal.
 This is the unique relationship between God and prophet.
 God communicates a message to his prophet, and then God gives supernatural “signs and wonders” to prove that the prophet is telling the truth.
-God never expected people to just blindly follow anyone claiming to be a prophet; he gave plenty of evidence to confirm his true prophets.
+God never expected people to just blindly follow someone claiming to be a prophet; he gave plenty of evidence to confirm his true prophets.

 This sort of thing happened in the New Testament too.
 For example, in the well-known account of the paralytic, Jesus not only claimed he could forgive sins, but he proved it by healing a paralytic: “Which is easier, to say to the paralytic, ‘Your sins are forgiven you,’ or to say, ‘Arise, take up your bed and walk’?
 But that you may know that the Son of Man has power on earth to forgive sins—He said to the paralytic, ‘I say to you, arise, take up your bed, and go to your house’” (Mark 2:5-11).
 And the paralytic was healed, proving that Jesus could forgive sins.